Qarik-Group/freetds-buildpack/README.md

 This Cloud Foundry supply buildpack can be used in conjunction with your normal application buildpack (`ruby_buildpack` for example), to allow dependencies to be installed that require TinyTDS (the Ruby `tiny_tds` rubygem for example).

+The FreeTDS library and binaries are already precompiled, so this buildpack is very fast to use from your first deployment.

 Without this buildpack, your application deployment to Cloud Foundry might fail with an error like:

 ```plain